-Matrix Metalloproteinase-1 (MMP-1) is also known as interstitial collagenase and collagenase-1.
-MMP-1 degrades fibrillar collagens types I, II, III, VII, VIII, X, aggrecan, serpins and $\alpha_2$ -macroglobulin.
-All collagenases cleave fibrillar collagens at one specific site resulting in generation of N-terminal 34 and C-terminal 1⁄4 fragments, which then denature to gelatin at body temperature.
+Matrix Metalloproteinase-1 (MMP-1), also known as interstitial collagenase and collagenase-1, degrades fibrillar collagens types I, II, III, VII, VIII, X, aggrecan, serpins, and α2-macroglobulin.
+All collagenases cleave fibrillar collagens at one specific site resulting in generation of N-terminal 34 and C-terminal 14 fragments. which then denature to gelatin at body temperature.
 The substrate specificity of the collagenases is variable: MMP-1 degrades type III collagen more efficiently than type I or type II collagen, whereas MMP-8 is more potent in degrading type I collagen than type III or type II collagen.
-7, 8 MMP-13, in turn degrades type II collagen 6-fold more efficiently than type I and type II collagens and displays almost 50-fold stronger gelatinolytic activity than MMP-1 and MMP-8.
-9,10 Increased synthesis of MMP-1 is caused by a wide variety of agents that include: TNF, 11,12 IL-1, 1 serum, EGF and TGF-β, 14-16 phorbol ester tumor promoter, PMA, ECM (extracellualr matrix) components, and polyoma and RSV infections.
+7,8 MMP-13, in turn degrades type II collagen 6-fold more efficiently than type I and type II collagens and displays almost 50-fold stronger gelatinolytic activity than MMP-1 and MMP-8.9,10 Increased synthesis of MMP-1 is caused by a wide variety of agents that include: TNF, 11,12 IL-1, 13 serum, EGF and TGF-β, 14-16 phorbol ester tumor promoter, PMA, 17 ECM (extracellular matrix) components, 18 and polyoma and RSV infections.
 In contrast to these activators, several well-known antagonists, dexamethasone and all-trans-retinoic acid (RA) block the induced gene expression.
+19 MMP-1 is expressed by fibroblasts, keratinocytes, endothelial cells, monocytes, and macrophages.

-19 The human MMP-1 gene, about 17 kb, has the chromosomal location of 11q22.2-22.3.
+The human MMP-1 gene, about 17 kb, has the chromosomal location of 11q22.2-22.3.